simelation/simhub-plugins/packages/slipro-plugin/README.md

 ### Segment display switching

-Currently, the only method for changing segment displays is via a rotary switch connected to the SLI-Pro.
+Segment displays can be configured to be controlled by rotary switches connected to the SLI-Pro, or manually from the UI.

+The next version should have the ability to assign a button (from any device) to cycle forward/back through the segment display modes.

+#### Rotary control

+For rotary switch control, the drop down for the left or right segment display must be set to `Rotary controlled`.
-As such, the plugin needs to learn which rotary to watch for changes of position.
+Also, the plugin needs to learn which rotary to watch for changes of position.
 Press one of the `Learn ... rotary` buttons and change the position of the rotary you wish to use for that function.
 If the rotary is detected, the button should change to `Forget ... rotary`.

-Once assigned, changing the position of a rotary assigned to the segment displays will show some text describing the new data that will be displayed (e.g. "Currnt", "Fuel", etc.) for a short period (which is configurable; set to 0 to disable completely).
+Once assigned, changing the position of a rotary assigned to the segment displays will show some text describing the new data that will be displayed (e.g. `Currnt`, `Fuel`, etc.) for a short period (which is configurable; set to 0 to disable completely).

+#### UI control

+Simply set the drop down for the left or right segment display to the mode you require.
+If a rotary is also configured, changes of its position will be ignored when the display is not set to `Rotary controlled`.

 ### Brightness control